 - The Director of Ertegun House, a distinguished member of the Oxford faculty, is available full-time as a mentor to the Ertegun Scholars and a resource to help them make the most of their experiences at Oxford and at Ertegun House.

-- For entry in 2019-2020, at least ten scholarships will be available.
-You should be applying to start a new one- or two-year full-time Master’s degree or three-year full-time doctoral degree at Oxford.
+- You should be applying to start a new one- or two-year full-time Master’s degree or three-year full-time doctoral degree at Oxford.

 - You must be applying to start a new full-time graduate course at Oxford.